The October Long Weekend had us exploring Coolah Tops National Park in New South Wales.

 Even if you are not camping overnight, it’s worth a quick break to view this.

-Coolah Tops has three camping areas to choose from and all free camping.
+Coolah Tops has three camping areas to choose from and all are free camps.

 ▶ COXS CREEK – shady area with campsites dotted throughout the trees.

 ▶ THE BARRACKS – slightly more open area than Coxs Creek but still plenty of shade.

 ▶ THE PINES – open area, suitable for larger groups – shade at the bottom end.